LinaPlusPlus/FileGlue/README.md

 - _G.string
 - _G.math
 - thread variables
-- document and global variables
+- document and global variables (will cause blocking if unset)

 ### builtin commands (thread variables)
 these are both Luishe commands and lua functions